theWillpowerEngine/rwat/readMe.md

 C           Issue Commands to Crew

 P           Unpause Game
 +/-         Speed up and slow down unpaused game.
-Zoom in / out from maps
+Zoom in / out world map

 1-5QERFG    Both of these are your 'command' buttons, Shift+^     you generally assign them, some things override them